january1073/january1073/README.md

 # Hi, there!👋

-I am Tim, a legal professional with a strong focus on Computers, Information Security, and Artificial Intelligence.
+I am Tim, a legal professional with a strong focus on information security.

 In my spare time I attempt to code a little.
 Here I share what works.
-Although I use GenAI a lot (incredibly useful for troubleshooting!), the code, scripts, and snippets shared here are 💯% handmade.
+Although I use genai a lot (incredibly useful for troubleshooting!), the code, scripts, and snippets shared here are 💯% handmade.

 It's not much yet -- but there is more to come soon ...

-Let's connect!

 ## Key interests